Refinitiv Identification Code: Description

 The RIC is made up primarily of the security's ticker symbol, optionally followed by a period and exchange code based on the name of the stock exchange using that ticker.
 For instance, IBM.N is a valid RIC, referring to IBM being traded on the New York Stock Exchange.
-IBMI.L refers to the same stock trading on the London Stock Exchange.
-The RIC code is proprietary to Refinitiv.
-Exchange codes have an ISO standard, ISO 10383, which is not used by the Refinitiv Identification Code, but is in common use elsewhere.
+IBM.L refers to the same stock trading on the London Stock Exchange.
+The exchange code used in the RIC is proprietary to Refinitiv.
+Exchange codes have an ISO standard, ISO 10383, which is not used by the Refinitiv Instrument Code, but is in common use elsewhere.
 Ticker symbols are often reused on different exchanges, so in many cases the same ticker symbol references different securities.

 RIC codes use "artificial" tickers for common indexes and money market instruments.
 For instance, the US 10-year money market bond is assigned the ticker US10YT, the "T" at the end referring to "Treasury".
 Commodities are similarly assigned tickers, for instance crude oil is CL.
 Indexes have a leading period, for instance .DJI is the Dow Jones Industrial Average.

 Confusingly the "dot notation" is also used for a number of other purposes.
 Units are signified with a ".UN", and a particular exchange like NASDAQ by ".OQ".
 This confusion seems to be the result of Refinitiv attempting to merge the standards used by the wide variety of services they purchased in the 1980s and 90s.